Syntaxxor/minimicro-yfractal/README.md

 # minimicro-yfractal
-A very simple Y fractal generator for MiniMicro
+A very simple iterative Y fractal generator for MiniMicro

 # Setup
 Download the file and load and run it in Mini Micro.
 Or just copy/paste the contents into a new file.